-The true Thanksgiving collapse is when we celebrate the day but continue the very practices that destroy ongoing gratitude in our lives.
+The true Thanksgiving collapse, though, is when we celebrate the day but continue the very practices that destroy ongoing gratitude in our lives.
 And the lack of gratitude in our lives is harmful to our soul, not to mention our workplace.

 - Narcissism—I’m starting at the top.
 Narcissism is the king of all thanksgiving destroyers.
 Self-focused people are too busy considering their own desires and goals to recognize the litany of gifts that have been given to them—by God or by others.